Icinga/icinga2/doc/6-advanced-topics.md

       peers = [ "icinga-node-2" ]
     }

+> **Note**
+>
+> The certificate files must be readable by the user Icinga 2 is running as.
+Also,
+> the private key file should not be world-readable.

 Peers configures the direction used to connect multiple nodes together.
 If have a three node cluster consisting of